Application of these Terms and Conditions

 "Broking Services" means the broking services set out in Clause 2.3.

-"Company" means the company which is a member of the Group which has been requested by the Client to provide Services or to which the Client has responded in relation to the provision of Services and shall unless the context requires otherwise include its officers, employees and agents; for the avoidance of doubt, SeaFort Maritime Limited acts solely as a holding company and does not trade.
+"Company" means the specific company within the Group that has been engaged by the Client to provide Services, or to which the Client has responded in relation to such Services.
+Unless expressly stated otherwise, this includes the Company’s officers, employees, and agents.
+For clarity, SeaFort Maritime Limited itself is a holding company and does not trade.

-"Client" means the party requesting the Services from the Company or responding to the Company in relation to the provision of the Services and shall unless the context requires otherwise include its officers, employees and agents.
-Where such party is acting as a Representative, references to the Client shall include the Principal;
+"Client" means the party receiving Services from the Company or requesting such Services, and includes its officers, employees, and agents.
+Where acting through a Representative, “Client” shall include the Principal being represented.

-"Contract" means a contract or contracts, including but not limited to for the sale and purchase (including second-hand, new-building, recycling and demolition) construction, towage, or charter (including voyage, time, bareboat and contracts of affreightment) of a Ship.
+"Contract" means a contract or contracts, also referred to as fixture, including but not limited to for the sale and purchase (including second-hand, new-building, recycling and financing), towage, or charter (including voyage, time, bareboat and contracts of affreightment) of a Ship.

 "Group" means SeaFort Maritime Limited and its Affiliates.